 Brady: It was 'just time' to leave Pats for new challenge

-The six-time Super Bowl champion spoke Wednesday about a wide range of topics in an interview spanning more than two hours with radio talk-show host Howard Stern, including his marriage, Patriots coach Bill Belichick and the decision to leave New England after a historic 20-year run.

-“I would say I probably knew before the start of last season that it was my last year ... that our time, you know, was coming to an end,” the 42-year-old quarterback told Stern on SiriusXM Radio, adding that he’s not concerned how leaving the only NFL team he has played for might affect his legacy.
+Brady, who'll turn 43 in August, said he entered ''unchartered territory as an athlete'' when continued to perform at a high level in recent years.

+''I was an older athlete, and he started to plan for the future, which is what his responsibility is.
+And I don't fault him for that,'' Brady said of Belichick. ''That's what he should be doing.
+That's what every coach should be doing.''

-Brady signed a two-year, $50 million contract with the Bucs in free agency, joining a team with the worst winning percentage in league history.
+Brady signed a two-year, $50 million contract with the Bucs last month, joining a team with the worst winning percentage in league history.

 Tampa Bay hasn't made the playoffs since 2007 and doesn't have a postseason win since its lone Super Bowl championship run 18 years ago.

+''I had to make a big transition in my life to say, 'I can't do all the things that I wanted to do for football like I used to,'' he added. ''I've got to take care of things with my family,' because my family ... the situation wasn't great.
+She wasn't satisfied with our marriage.

+Brady was asked several questions about his relationship with Belichick, who selected him in the sixth round of the 2000 draft - No. 199 overall.

-He reiterated there has never been a rift between him and Belichick over who was most responsible for the success of the Patriots, who played in nine Super Bowls and 13 AFC championship games and won 17 division titles over the past two decades.
+The quarterback insisted there has never been a rift between him and the coach over who was most responsible for New England's success.

 ---